At the beginning of his congressional campaign, Gabe Evans promised to talk to anyone.

 Evans: “Hang on one sec.”

-I followed him as he walked to the to another section of the restaurant and circled back to where Philp was standing.
+I followed him as he walked to another section of the restaurant and circled back to where Philp was standing.

 I asked Philp, “Can I ask my questions?”